Sunglass Hut: History

+Under Luxottica's control, Sunglass Hut repositioned its brand identity to emphasize the fashion of the sunglasses it sold.
+The repositioning began in 2003.

 The Watch Station International chain was sold to Fossil Inc. in December 2007.

 Stores and locations

 Sunglass Hut operates 2,000 retail outlets in 20 countries: 1,562 in North America, 157 in Australia, 44 in New Zealand, 15 in Asia, 123 in South Africa, 81 in the United Kingdom and Ireland, 33 in the Middle East, and 35 in India.
 As of 2015, it is the most common store in American shopping malls.

 Sunglass Hut store types include normal retail stores and shopping centre kiosks, retailers in airports, hotels and outlet centres, and premium "global" stores.
-Sunglass Hut has entered into a partnership with Macy’s to open stores within their department stores.
+Sunglass Hut has entered into a partnership with Macy's to open stores within their department stores.In 2024 they opened locations in Bass Pro Shops.

-Sunglass Hut stores have opened in Australia, China, Thailand, India, the United Arab Emirates, Czech Republic, Bahrain and Saudi Arabia.
+Sunglass Hut stores have opened in Australia, China, Thailand, Lebanon, India, the United Arab Emirates, Czech Republic, Bahrain and Saudi Arabia.
 In 2011, they continued to grow within Central and South America, opening up stores in Mexico and Brazil.

-Strategic partnerships

-In May 2018, Sunglass Hut signed an agreement to bring their brand to Bass Pro Shops and Cabela's stores and e-commerce platforms.
-The first opened in May 2018.
-The annual target is sales of $100 million.